python/python-docs-pl/docs/_sources/library/logging.handlers.rst.txt

    rollover, and subsequent rollovers would be calculated via the normal interval calculation.

+   If *errors* is specified, it's used to determine how encoding errors are handled.

    .. note:: Calculation of the initial rollover time is done when the handler
       is initialised.
 Calculation of subsequent rollover times is done only when rollover occurs, and rollover occurs only when emitting output.
 If